 Annual Scholarship Breakfast

 The Annual Scholarship Breakfast is an inspirational fundraising event benefiting The Bennett Scholars Program.
-On March 21, 2019, we came together to celebrate a core GMS value: the importance of making a progressive all-girls GMS education accessible to every girl.
-We welcomed Persis S. Drell, Stanford University Provost, as our keynote speaker and Andrea Hernández '06 as our honored alumna speaker.
-Their personal and poignant stories of determination, struggle, joy, and triumph provide us with a continued source of inspiration.
+Every year we come together to celebrate a core GMS value: the importance of making a progressive all-girls GMS education accessible to every girl.

 The Bennett Scholars Program